Consumer Medicine Information

 If you become pregnant while taking this medicine, tell your doctor immediately.

-If you get an infection while taking Arthrexin, tell your doctor.
+Tell your doctor if you get an infection while taking ARTHREXIN.

-Arthrexin may hide some of the signs of an infection (such as pain, fever, redness, swelling).
-You may mistakenly think that
+ARTHREXIN may hide some of the signs of an infection and may make you think, mistakenly,

-you are better or that your infection is not serious.
+that you are better or that it is less serious than it might be.

 Things you must not do